 For companies that are base rate entities, the corporate tax rate is set to fall from 27.5% to 26% in the 2020-21 financial year and 25% in the 2021-22 financial year onward.

 Depending on whether entities can access the lower rates, this may impact the overall tax payable by the group, and may also have an impact on franking credits, especially where a company transitions between being a passive entity (at a 30% tax rate) to a base rate entity (at the lower rate).

 The effect of these changes and whether entities are able to access the lower rates should be considered in year-end tax planning conversations for 30 June 2020.

 Which entities have access to the lower corporate tax rate?

 Corporate tax entities (companies, public trading trusts and corporate limited partnerships) that are base rate entities are liable to pay tax on their taxable income at a lower tax rate, rather than the standard 30% tax rate that applies to other companies.

 A base rate entity for a particular year of income is an entity that has:

-- aggregated (group) turnover of less than $50m for the year; and
+- Aggregated (group) turnover of less than $50m for the year